istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ## Reach Istiod through external workloads

-Istio 1.6 configures Istiod to be `cluster-local` by default.
-This means that an Istio gateway will only send traffic to an Istiod instance located in the same cluster.
-Workloads external to the cluster must now access Istiod via the ingress gateway.
-This configuration change was required to support multicluster deployments with master and remote clusters.
-Setting Istiod to `cluster-local` prevents the master cluster ingress gateway from seeing the Istiod endpoints in the remote cluster.
-The Istio team is actively investigating alternatives which do not require a cluster-local Istiod.
+In Istio 1.6, the `cluster-local` configuration of Istiod is enabled by default.
+With `cluster-local` enabled, an Istio gateway only sends traffic to an Istiod instance on the same cluster.
+Workloads on another cluster can only access the  Istiod instance through the Istio gateway.
+This configuration change supports multicluster deployments with master and remote clusters.
+This configuration prevents the ingress gateway of the master cluster from seeing the Istiod endpoints of the remote cluster.
+The Istio team is actively investigating alternatives to no longer require `cluster-local`.

 To override the default `cluster-local` behavior, modify the configuration in the `MeshConfig` section as shown below: